Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 My Lightroom library has tens of thousands of photographs.
 Most of them you’ll never see.
 Maybe you’ll see hundreds, and a low number of hundreds.
 That’s partly because I know that photography is a process.
 You have to take your shots, evaluate and try again.

-Making a mistake isn't a failure.
+Making a mistake isn’t a failure.
 Believing in your mistakes is a failure.
 Creative people can be rather sensitive.
 You may look at your photos and feel like tossing your camera in the ocean.
+Photographers fail when they stop trying.

-You Will Fail More Than You Succeed
+Why Photographers Fail More Than They Succeed

 One of the things I used to enjoy about a workshop with a big name photographer was watching them work.
 I often got more out of that experience than what they shared as their workshop lessons.
 The mind at work is a wonderful thing to observe.